ibroadfo/ember-cli-deploy-firebase/README.md

 ## Quick Start
 To get up and running quickly, do the following:

-- Ensure ember-cli-deploy and [ember-cli-deploy-build][2] are installed and configured
 - [Sign up for a Firebase account](https://www.firebase.com/signup/)
 - Install the Firebase CLI